TianCater/Fin_Metrics871_Prac_Exam/README.md

 </tr>
 </tbody>
 </table>
+<h2 id="sa-break-even-inflation-yield-estimate">SA Break-Even inflation
+yield estimate</h2>
+<p>Next, I analyse the SA Break-Even inflation yield estimate and
+compare it to the SA inflation rate.
+Break-even inflation is the difference between the nominal yield on a fixed-rate investment and the real yield (fixed spread) on an inflation-linked investment of similar maturity and credit quality.
+If inflation averages more than the break-even, the inflation-linked investment will outperform the fixed-rate.</p>
 <div class="sourceCode" id="cb18"><pre class="sourceCode r"><code class="sourceCode r"><span id="cb18-1"><a href="#cb18-1" aria-hidden="true" tabindex="-1"></a><span class="co"># Break-even inflation is the difference between the nominal yield on a fixed-rate investment and the real yield (fixed spread) on an inflation-linked investment of similar maturity and credit quality.
 If inflation averages more than the break-even, the inflation-linked investment will outperform the fixed-rate.</span></span>
 <span id="cb18-2"><a href="#cb18-2" aria-hidden="true" tabindex="-1"></a></span>
 <span id="cb18-3"><a href="#cb18-3" aria-hidden="true" tabindex="-1"></a><span class="co"># Find the monthly values of BE Infl Yiels to compare to monthly inflation data </span></span>